An online resource for High School Students

 Although farming has been essential for human civilization since the first cities were built five thousand years ago, farming practices have always been exceedingly diverse.

 The First Agricultural Revolution—also called the Neolithic Revolution—refers to the invention of agriculture.
 Although certainty is impossible, it appears that the first agricultural societies emerged in Southwest Asia—Modern Turkey, Syria, Lebanon, and Israel—about twelve thousand years before the present (BP).
 Agriculture seems to have been independently invented in sub-Saharan Africa and Southeast Asia and then, much later, in Central America.
-From those hearths, Agricultural practices diffused into Europe, China, India and, the rest of the Americas.
+From those hearths, Agricultural practices diffused into Europe, China, India, and the rest of the Americas.

 Intensive farming practices: Traditional farming practices in densely populated regions like Southeast Asia tend to be intensive.
 With limited land and many mouths to feed, farmers try to get as much productivity out of every square foot of land they possibly can.
 This often requires labor intensive practices in planting, irrigation, and harvesting.
 Terrace farming is an effective form of intensive farming, turning, at great cost in labor, land that would otherwise be too steep to permit plowing and planting into highly productive land.